-Budapest was definitely one of the most grand cities I visited during my two years in Europe.
-I’m glad I chose to visit the Hungarian capital and that too with very little expectations.
+Budapest was definitely one of the grandest cities I visited during my two years in Europe.
+I’m glad I chose to visit the Hungarian capital and that too with very few expectations.
 Since I had already visited Prague and Vienna, I didn’t know how Budapest was going to top them.
-So before my stint in Europe ended, I made sure to pay Budapest a visit.
+So before my stint in Europe ended, I made sure to visit Budapest.

 There are so many attractions in Budapest and most of them feature on UNESCO’s list of World Heritage sites.
 The city, although big, is littered with historical monuments, buildings of great significance and world heritage sites.
 The city’s attractions are larger than life.
 I felt so small walking along the banks of the Danube, looking at the bridges and the Buda Castle.
 If there is one feeling that comes back to me time and time again while reminiscing about my time in Budapest, it is a feeling of absolute awe!

 My hotel was on the Pest side of the city next to the Erzsébet bridge, and I personally think it was an amazing location.
 For those unaware, the capital city of Hungary is an amalgamation of three cities – Buda, Óbuda (on the west bank) and Pest (on the east bank) – that united in 1873.

 With so much on display, I thought I’d put down some of the highlights and must-see and things to do in Budapest.

 - 5 Admire The Parliament Building

 - 6 Soak In The Views From The Citadel

 - 7 Cross All The Bridges

 - 8 Pay your respect at The Budapest Dohany Street Synagogue